gadoti03/Capitalia/README.md

    json-server --watch db.json --port 3001
    ```

-   This will start the Python server and open the database connection on port `3001`.
+   This will start the JSON server and open the database connection on port `3001`.

 2. **Start the frontend**